bridge-ai-neuro/SORT/data/booksort/README.md

 <!-- scope: telescope -->
 <!-- info: Provide the names of the funding institution(s): -->
 - Name of Institution
-- Name of Institution
-- Name of Institution

 #### Funding or Grant Summary(ies)
 <!-- scope: periscope -->
 <!-- width: full -->
 <!-- info: Provide a short summary of programs or projects that may have funded
 the creation, collection, or curation of the dataset.
 Use additional notes to capture any other relevant information or considerations. -->
 *For example, Institution 1 and institution 2 jointly funded this dataset as a